Head Coach & Founder: Julius Belton

 Coach Dan moved to the Houston area from Boulder, CO in 2001 with wife Katherine to attend graduate school at Baylor College of Medicine.
 Prior to attending the University of Colorado in Boulder, he spent 8.5 years in the Navy working as a supervisor in a submarine on the nuclear propulsion plant.
 He began coaching track and field in 2013 when his youngest daughter demonstrated an interest in running and racing.
 He has since obtained his Level 1 certification and cross country specialist certificate from USA Track and Field.

-As a coach with Katy Express, he works to provide training to kids located in the Inner Loop area.
-He coaches both the spring/summer track and field season as well as the autumn cross country season.
+As a coach with Katy Express, he it was coaches both the spring/summer track and field season as well as the autumn cross country season.
 The training program is designed to benefit those competing in middle to long distance events (400 meters and up).
 Coach Dan also specializes in race walk training, with his athletes achieving All American honors at the USATF Junior Olympic national championships.
 He enjoys helping kids achieve their fullest potential, coaching and mentoring on and off the track.

 Coach Dan works to assess and challenging their athletes, engaging them and partnering with them and their parents to design a specific training program for each individual.
 He regularly consults a network of coaches across the country and stays informed about what is current and new in track and field, as well as utilizing what has been established.
 His goal is to help athletes find a balance of health and success in all aspects of their lives, as well as supporting the Katy Express community.